developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 7. Open the StageNow client on the device.
 8. Scan the barcode generated to configure the Device Tracker client with the settings specified. <br>

-**Steps to create StageNow profile to start the Device Tracker service remotely:**
+**Steps to create StageNow profile to start Device Tracker service remotely:**
 1. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a PC.
 2. In the StageNow home screen, click “Create New Profile” from the left menu.  <br>
 3. Ensure the proper MX version is selected at the top drop-down selector.
 Select “XpertMode" from the table.
 Click Create.<br>